 Everything you need to know about coming along to QH.

 Security may carry out bag checks when you enter the building.
 Although we have no strict rules about bag size we would ask that for everyone's comfort you bring as little as possible with you.
-To comply with Scottish Licensing laws, any alcohol brought in from outside will be confiscated and we ask that you do not bring in food either.
+To comply with Scottish Licensing laws, any alcohol brought in from outside will be confiscated and we ask that you do not bring in drink cans or food either.

 We do not have a cloakroom so please try to avoid bringing large bags with you.